-The bidirectional overrides and embeddings and the annotation characters are reasonably robust, because their behavior terminates at paragraph boundaries.
+The bidirectional overrides, embeddings, and isolates, as well as the annotation characters are reasonably robust, because their behavior terminates at paragraph boundaries.
 Paired format controls for representation of beams and slurs in music are recommended only for specialized musical layout software, and also have limited scope.

-Bidirectional overrides and embeddings are default ignorable code points; if they are not supported by an implementation, they should not be rendered with a visible glyph.
-The paired stateful controls for musical beams and slurs are likewise default ignorable code points.
+Bidirectional overrides, embeddings, and isolates are default ignorable (that is, Default_Ignorable_Code_Point=True); if they are not supported by an implementation, they should not be rendered with a visible glyph.
+The paired stateful controls for musical beams and slurs are likewise default ignorable.

 The annotation characters, however, are different.
 When they are used and correctly interpreted by an implementation, they separate annotation text from the annotated text, and the fully rendered text will typically distinguish the two parts quite clearly.
 Simply omitting any display of the annotation characters by an implementation which does not interpret them would have the potential to cause significant misconstrual of text content.
-Hence, the annotation characters are not default ignorable code points; an implementation which does not interpret them should render them with visible glyphs, using one of the techniques discussed in Section 5.3, Unknown and Missing Characters.
+Hence, the annotation characters are not default ignorable; an implementation which does not interpret them should render them with visible glyphs, using one of the techniques discussed in Section 5.3, Unknown and Missing Characters.
 See "Annotation Characters" in Section 23.8, Specials for more discussion.